-Unfortunately this is not an isolated incident.
-The Department of Transportation says, drivers under the age of 19, are involved in a motor vehicle crash every 23-seconds.
+Unfortunately, this is not an isolated incident.
+National data shows that drivers under the age of 19 are involved in a motor vehicle crash every 23 seconds.

 So what can you do to ensure the safety of your teen?
 As a passenger they don't have much control over the driver.
 One thing you can do is limit the amount of passengers your teen is allowed to have in the car.
 Believe it or not, the risk of a crash increases with each additional passenger.